maarjl/CNV_OQS/README.md

 Our method presents an option to correct gene expression values to its top eQTL genotypes prior GE metric calculations.
 For this, we only use eQTLs that are not correlated to CNVs.
 Our study suggests that such corrections improve the CNV quality estimations.

-Conditional eQTL analysis should be done with external software such as **LINKqtltoolsLINK** and the output should be converted to a table `--eqtl` with following mandatory columns:
+Conditional eQTL analysis should be done with external software such as [qtltools](https://qtltools.github.io/qtltools/) and the output should be converted to a table `--eqtl` with following mandatory columns:

 ~~~
 *TODO: eQTL table example*